NeverPlayFair/YoutubeDownloader/README.md

 # YouTube Video Downloader
+## Deprecated!!!
+Actually works - https://github.com/NeverPlayFair/YoutubeDownloader---yt-dlp This version is fixed version of this problem.
+I performed the migration from old lib pytube to yt-dlp(actually works 12.05.2025)

 This project is a web-based YouTube Video Downloader built using Django, a high-level Python web framework.
 The application allows users to download YouTube videos by simply providing the URL of the video through a friendly user interface.